octopus-foundation/backend-cookbook/relational-databases/relational-databases.md

 )
 ```

-There are no `name`, `email`, `password hash`, etc. Only user id and nothing more.
+There are no `name`, `email`, `password hash`,  etc. There is only user id and nothing more.
 So how can we add properties to user?
-We just need another key-value table for them:
+We just need key-value table for them:

 ```mysql
 create table users_opts